 You’ll need ripe avocados and either lime or lemon.
-While lemon is good with avocado, I really love lime as a complimentary flavour, so that’s what I use.
+While lemon is good with avocado, I really love lime as a complimentary flavor, so that’s what I use when I have it.

 Juice your lime, using whatever method you like (did you know that if you microwave it for 15 seconds it will yield more juice?).